 Understanding Multiple Sclerosis

-An immune-mediated disease, multiple sclerosis is a progressive disorder characterized by a wide assortment of unpredictable symptoms that vary in intensity.
-The condition causes your immune system to mistakenly attack healthy tissue in your central nervous system that control functions required for daily life.
+Multiple sclerosis is a progressive disorder characterized by a wide assortment of unpredictable symptoms that vary in intensity.
+This condition causes your immune system to mistakenly attack healthy tissue in your central nervous system.
 The disease disrupts the flow of information within your brain as well as its ability to communicate with the rest of your body.
 The diminished function means that nerve signals are not transmitted through your body correctly.
-This causes poor coordination and other problems.

 Signs and Symptoms